Also See:

 And sure enough, there was none in those first few months other than through local bookstores.

-How heartbreaking and upsetting this was—five years of work, struggle, sweat, and tears and no publicity?
+How heartbreaking and upsetting this was—five years of work, struggle, sweat, tears, and no publicity?

 I couldn’t let that happen.